fengzhang789/DevToken/README.md

   DATABASE_URL="postgresql://developer:backendPostgreSQL@localhost:5432/devtoken"
   ```

+3. Run
+    ```js
+    npm run dev
+    docker compose up
+    npm run hardhat-local
+    npm run hardhat-deploy-local
+    ```
-3. Run `npm run dev` and `docker compose up` for the backend.
+    for the backend.
 Run `npm run dev` for the frontend and visit [localhost:3000](http://localhost:3000/) for the frontend, and [localhost:5000](http://localhost:5000/) for the backend Apollo explorer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>